opencord/docs/fabric-setup.md

 ## OFDPA Drivers

-Once ONL is installed OFDPA drivers will need to be installed as well.
+Once ONL is installed, OFDPA drivers will need to be installed as well.
 Each switch model requires a specific version of OFDPA.
 All driver packages are distributed as DEB packages, which makes the installation process straightforward.

 First, copy the package to the switch.
 For example